Ohm-Rishabh/ArticulateAI_chatbot/README.md

 Have added some test cases to test the boundary of the models including data extraction from tables.
 TODO: Find a proper benchmark to test this.

 Have added more API support appart from OpenAI.
 Currently supports Groq, Cerebras.
-TODO: Need to find a way to make the chatbot use models that are stored locally.

-Some Observations:

-The RAG size is limited to 20 pages per input url.
+The RAG size is limited to 20 pages per input url irrespective of model.

 It needs a web url, need to have features to upload pdfs locally.

+Implemented feature to use locally hosted models (not supported previously)

 # Agent First Organization